 Since our founding in 1943, we’ve graduated more than 11,000 physicians.
 This year alone, the Medical School will train about 950 medical students and 1,300 clinical residents.

 Our graduates have distinguished themselves at top medical facilities around the world, advancing the cause of medicine, furthering their careers, and adding luster to a UT Southwestern degree.
 In fact, one Medical School graduate won a Nobel Prize.

 Location, Location, Location

 The Medical School is located in the 387-acre Southwestern Medical District, just minutes from downtown Dallas.
-The medical district is home to two UT Southwestern University Hospitals, William P. Clements Jr. University Hospital and Zale Lipshy University Hospital; as well as Parkland Memorial Hospital – one of the nation’s top public hospitals – and Children's Medical Center, a national leader in pediatric care.
+The medical district is home to two UT Southwestern University Hospitals, William P. Clements Jr. University Hospital and Zale Lipshy University Hospital; as well as Parkland Hospital – one of the nation’s top public hospitals – and Children's Medical Center, a national leader in pediatric care.
 All are used to train Medical School students.

 Leaders in Research